-Table 13.
-Noise Gate Settings Enable Enables or disables the noise gate DSP effect for this chan- nel.
-Threshold Sets the minimum threshold level that the signal must reach for the noise gate to "open", allowing the signal to be sent to the output channel.
-Threshold range is -135 to +21 db.
+Table 14.
+Noise Gate Settings

+Enable Enables or disables the noise gate DSP effect for this chan- nel.
+Threshold Sets the minimum threshold level that the signal must reach for the noise gate to "open," allowing the signal to be sent to the output channel.
+Threshold range is -135 to +21 dB.

+Table 14.
+Noise Gate Settings

 Attack Sets how long it takes for the gate to open once the signal reaches the threshold level.

-Attack range is 1 to 500 ms. Hold Sets the length of time the gate will stay fully open after the signal reaches the threshold level.
-Hold range is 1 to 500 ms. Decay Sets hows quickly or slowly the gate will close once the signal has dropped below the threshold level and the Hold interval has expired.
+Attack range is 1 to 500 ms.

+Hold Sets the length of time the gate will stay fully open after the signal reaches the threshold level.

+Hold range is 1 to 500 ms.

+Decay Sets hows quickly or slowly the gate will close once the signal has dropped below the threshold level and the Hold interval has expired.

 Decay range is 0 to 2000 ms.